WTJS (FM)

-WTJS (93.1 FM) is a radio station broadcasting an Adult Contemporary Christian format.
+WTJS (93.1 FM) is a radio station broadcasting a Conservative talk radio format.
 Licensed to Alamo, Tennessee, United States, the station is currently owned by Grace Broadcasting Services, Inc.

 On December 29, 2021, WTJS changed its format from news/talk to Christian adult contemporary as "Good News 93.1".

+On May 8, 2023, WTJS changed its format from contemporary Christian to conservative talk, branded as "Super Talk 93.1".